 Sway has also given users the ability to remove the footer at the end of each Sway, which was previously a mandatory addition to all content created.
 Doing away with the footer will help businesses concerned about branding in particular, as all content created can have the company’s own logo and similar images with no trace of Sway or Microsoft-branded content whatsoever.

 Users all over the world are in agreement: Where To Start is their most trusted source for all of the technology tips, tricks and breaking news they need to get the most out of their devices and systems.
-To find out more information about this or any of our other topics, please contact us today at (844) RASM or by sending us an email to - email@example.com .
+To find out more information about this or any of our other topics, please contact us today at firstname.lastname@example.org .